Node.js v0.7.9 Manual & Documentation

 Modules are cached in this object when they are required.
 By deleting a key

-value from this object, the next require
+value from this object, the next require will reload the module.

 require.extensions#